 The bio gas is used to generate electricity and heat to power on-site equipment with surplus electricity exported to the National Grid.

 A further by-product of the process is bio-fertiliser (the digestate from the process), which is rich in nutrients such as nitrogen, potassium and other elements required for healthy plant growth and fertile soil.

 Bio-fertiliser from source segregated waste can be applied directly to agricultural land where it meets PAS 110 standard.

 We operate a number of food waste treatment facilities in the UK, enabling up to circa 315,000 tonnes of food waste per year to be recycled or reused.
 We currently have 3 AD facilities, located in Leicestershire, Staffordshire and West Sussex

 Our flagship plant in Cannock was opened in April 2011, at an investment of £24million, and has the capacity to handle up to 120,000 tonnes of food waste per year.

-This plant is the most efficient food waste processing AD plant in Europe, generating up to 6.5m MW of electricity - enough energy to power 15,000 homes.
+The plant is the most efficient food waste processing AD plant in the UK generating up to 6.5m MW of electricity - enough to power 15,000 homes.
 The plant is best in class, providing a single point waste disposal solution for packaged & unpackaged food waste.

 In 2010, Biffa was awarded a contract to design, build and operate an MBT plant with an integrated AD facility on behalf of Sussex County Council.

-The facility has a capacity of circa 320kt and is designed to handle the county's residential and business waste tonnage.
+The facility has a capacity of 310,000 tonnes per annum and is designed to handle the county's residential and business waste tonnage.
 It is designed to produce refuse derived fuels and recover recyclables in the MBT plant and treat organic waste in the AD plant.

 Household waste is mechanically processed and then screened and sorted to separate food waste and metals, produce solid recovered fuel and residual materials for disposal.